skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Builder.md

 ## Summary

 ### Essence
-The Builder design pattern separates the construction of a complex object from its representation.
-It provides a step-by-step approach to construct the object.
-The construction process is hidden from the client code.
-The Builder pattern helps in making the code clean, readable, and easy to test.
-It promotes loose coupling between components.
-The Builder pattern is useful when the construction process involves multiple steps and different representations.
+The Builder design pattern separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+It provides a step-by-step approach to construct the object, promoting code reuse, maintainability, testability, and scalability.

 ### Real examples

-- Building a car: The Builder pattern can be used to construct a car object with different configurations, such as engine type, color, and interior options.
+- Building a car: The Builder pattern can be used to construct a car object with different configurations, such as the type of engine, number of seats, and color.
-- Creating a meal: The Builder pattern can be used to construct a meal object with different components, such as a main course, side dishes, and drinks.
+- Creating a meal: The Builder pattern can be used to construct a meal object with different components, such as a main course, side dish, and dessert.
 - Generating a report: The Builder pattern can be used to construct a report object with different sections, such as a title, header, body, and footer.
-- When the construction of an object involves multiple steps and complex logic.
-- When the construction process needs to create different representations of the same object.
-- When the construction process needs to be independent of the parts that make up the object.
-- When the construction process needs to be flexible and extensible.

 ```mermaid